runberg/easy-wg-vps/README.md

 ```
 bash <(wget -qO- https://raw.githubusercontent.com/runberg/easy-wg-vps/main/run.sh)
 ```
-Once the scipt has completed the installation you will be able to access the WireGuard admin page on https:<yourdomain>
+Once the scipt has completed the installation you will be able to access the WireGuard admin page on https:yourdomain.com